 Add LDAP Connections

-To create a new LDAP connection:
+To create a new LDAP connection, follow these steps:

 NOTE: You can create and activate multiple connections to various LDAP servers.